osbornej-tech/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 Analysis on Kickstarter data for Louise

-Data file used in analysis: https://github.com/osbornej-tech/kickstarter-analysis/blob/master/Kickstarter_Challenge.xlsx
+[Data file used in analysis] (https://github.com/osbornej-tech/kickstarter-analysis/blob/master/Kickstarter_Challenge.xlsx)

 ## Overview:
-This project aims to assist Louise in understnading the data from her kickstarter campaign.
+This project aims to assist Louise in understanding the data from her kickstarter campaign.

 ## Analysis and Challenges:
 I utilized custom formulas such as: year(), countifs(), sum() to compute the values for specificed items requested.
 I used references from one cell to the next to lookup up values such as the goal amount and the outcome.
 Additionally, I used pivot table and filtering to assist with the development of line charts and images for this project.
 I did not encounter any challenges or difficulties completing this task because I am familiar with using this software.